University of Newcastle (Australia): Student demographics

 In 2019, the university had a total enrolment of 37,946 students, including over 7,000 international students from more than 113 countries.

 The university is recognised for its commitment to equity in education, and consistently enrols more students of Aboriginal and Torres Strait Islander background than any other Australian university.
 It has graduated more than 60% of the nation's indigenous doctors.
+In addition to a high enrollment rate, the university's retention rate for Indigenous students is also high at almost 80%.
+This is attributed to the work of the Wollotuka Institute.